zaaarf/lillero/README.md

 # Lillero
 Lillero is a lightweight and simple Java ASM patching framework built on top of [ObjectWeb's ASM library](https://asm.ow2.io/).

 ## How
 This library provides the core interface, `IInjector`, as well as a small set of utils to make your life easier.
-All patches should implement `IInjector` and be declared as [services](https://docs.oracle.com/javase/8/docs/api/java/util/ServiceLoader.html).
+Your patches should implement `IInjector`.

 Some methods *must* be implemented, specifying which class and method will be patched:
  * `targetClass()`: returns the *fully qualified name* of the class to patch (example: `net.minecraft.client.Minecraft`).